pythonbyexample/PBE/tutorial/intro.rst

     (<Bamboo tree, 67.1 ft>, <Bamboo tree, 73.8 ft>, <Birch tree, 8.5 ft>, <Birch tree, 8.3 ft>)

-Bamboo trees have different heights, Birches also have slightly different heights, but both Birches are much shorter than either of the Bamboo.
+Both Bamboo trees are much taller than Birches, but there are some minor height differences inside the same type as well.

 Intro Part II